 Having a morning routine will provide consistency and daily expectations for everyone.
 From waking up at the same time every morning, to getting dressed and out the door, how your child starts their morning sets the tone for the rest of their day.
 Make it a good one!

-You can access a free printable “My School Morning Routine” checklist in the Making Time for Memories Library of Free Printables.
+You can print a free “My School Morning Routine” checklist here.
 The checklist includes lots of great healthy morning routine tasks, like getting dressed, eating a nutritious breakfast, brushing your teeth, putting on shoes and more.
 There are even blank spaces to add your own customized morning routine tasks.

 Fish Oil as Part of a Healthy Morning Routine